12 Oct Epilepsy Affects Even the Biggest Celebrities

 - Vagal Nerve Stimulator (VNS) placement, an implanted device which is similar to a pacemaker and prevents electrical brain activity that causes seizures.

-- Neuropace, is another type of implantable device that may be an alternative options for non-focal seizures.
+- Neuropace, is another type of implantable device that may be an alternative option for non-focal seizures.

 The success of epilepsy surgery is measured in terms of the operation’s impact on both seizure control and improved quality of life.
 Studies of adults who undergo surgery have shown that seizures may be greatly reduced or totally controlled, and many can stop AEDs.